The Most Common Reasons Car Insurance Companies Cancel Policies

 Non-Payment of Premium

-This is the single most common trigger for a car insurance cancellation by company.
+This is the single most common trigger for a car insurance cancellation by company — accounting for an estimated 50–70% of all cancellations.
 If you miss a payment and don't catch it within your grace period, your insurer can terminate your policy.
 Even autopay failures (due to an expired card or low bank balance) count.
-A non-payment cancellation can raise your future premiums by 30% or more and stay on your record for up to three years.
-Learn more about what happens when you pay late before it leads to full cancellation.
+A non-payment cancellation can raise your future premiums significantly — lapses under 30 days average around an 8% rate increase, while lapses over 30 days can push premiums up by 35% or more.
+Learn more about car insurance grace periods and how much time you actually have to make a late payment before cancellation kicks in.

 Fraud or Material Misrepresentation

 If an insurer discovers you provided false information on your application — such as your garaging address, the number of drivers in your household, or prior accidents — they can cancel immediately.
 This applies to fraudulent claims as well.
 Intentional misrepresentation is one of the few reasons a company can cancel a policy at any time, even well into the policy term.
-Fraud-related cancellations can impact your insurance record for up to 10 years.
+Fraud-related cancellations can impact your insurance record for up to 10 years and may result in being denied car insurance by multiple standard carriers.

 License Suspension or Revocation

 A suspended or revoked driver's license gives your insurer grounds to cancel your policy midterm.
 This is especially common after DUI convictions, accumulating too many demerit points, or serious traffic violations.
-If you're in this situation, it's important to understand your coverage options so you don't end up with a dangerous gap.
 Be aware that adding a suspended driver to your policy without notifying your insurer can also trigger a cancellation.

 High-Risk Violations

 Multiple speeding tickets, a DUI, reckless driving, or being convicted of a serious moving violation all signal elevated risk to insurers.
 After the initial 60–90-day underwriting window, insurers in most states can only cancel mid-term for a narrow set of reasons — but high-risk violations qualify.
-According to 2025–2026 data, drivers with a DUI can see annual full-coverage premiums average around $4,461, representing roughly a 35%+ rate jump.
+According to 2025–2026 data, a DUI conviction typically causes premium increases of 80% to 200%+, with full-coverage premiums for affected drivers ranging from approximately $2,400 to $3,600/year nationally — roughly doubling or tripling pre-DUI rates.
+Some insurers charge even more depending on the driver's profile and state.

 Too Many Claims

 Filing multiple claims in a short period — especially at-fault accidents — paints you as a high-risk policyholder.
 While a single claim rarely results in cancellation, a pattern of frequent claims (such as three at-fault claims within 24 months) often leads to non-renewal or mid-term cancellation depending on your state's laws.
-Learn more about consequences of a coverage lapse that often follows a cancellation event.
+Drivers with a recent at-fault accident typically see a 20–50% rate increase that lasts around three years.

 Unauthorized Drivers or Unreported Policy Changes